kjbstar/recalboy/readme.md

 * Dolphin
 * AdvanceMame

+Other limitations:

+* In Demo Mode, launching a new game may be a bit slow, up to 40 seconds for first launch on my Raspberry Pi Zero.
+* Don't use to lower values for `DEMO_DURATION` and `REFRESH_DELAY`.
+It may causes weird behaviors in Demo Mode.
+* **Known issue**: After using Demo Mode, you can launch a game with ES only 1 time.
+After, games exit with exit code 13, so you have to reboot Recalbox.
+It's weird, I don't understand why...
+* **Known issue**: The volume is not muted in Demo Mode.
+* **Known issue**: Screenshot uploads the Gamelist.
+I think it come from Recalbox, as I had no problem in 4.0.1, and 4.0.2.

+# TODO

+* Add more informations from running games, to get something less basic.
+* Re-arrange Classic and Mini themes.
+* Demo mode: find a better way to handle Emulation Station off/on.
+* Arcade games : finding, adding, and managing the display of instructions card / move lists, to never forget how to make a Hadoken :)

 ## License
-Well, Recalboy is open source.
+Recalboy is open-sourced software licensed under the MIT license.
 Feel free to fork it and improve it.
 Keep in mind I don't consider myself as a developer, so don't be too rough with my code :)